-Galvanically isolated RS-485 line transceiver with integrated ATtiny841 MCUDesigned by LeoNerd's Store, Ships from United Kingdom
+Galvanically isolated RS-485 line transceiver with integrated ATtiny841 MCUDesigned by LeoNerd's Store in United Kingdom

 Summary RS-485 half-duplex line driver 1kV galvanic isolation ATtiny841 microcontroller I²C / SPI / second UART breakout header Standard AVR ISP6 header What is it?
 This board contains an isolate...Read More…